telerik/blazor-docs/components/grid/state.md

 The `GetState` and `SetStateAsync` methods of the [Grid instance]({%slug grid-overview%}#grid-reference-and-methods) let you get and set the current Grid state on demand at any time *after* [`OnStateInit`](#onstateinit).

-* `GetState` returns the Grid state, so you can save it or retrieve specific information. it only on a certain condition - for example, you may want to save the Grid layout only on a button click, and not on every user interaction with the grid.
-You can also use it to get information about the current state of the filters, sorts and so on, if you are not using the [`OnRead` event]({%slug common-features-data-binding-onread%}).
+* `GetState` returns the current Grid state, so you can save it or retrieve specific information.
+You can also use this method to get information about the current data state (filters, sorts, page number, etc.) if you are [binding the Grid via `Data` parameter]({%slug common-features-data-binding-overview%}) and not via [`OnRead` event]({%slug common-features-data-binding-onread%}).

 * `SetStateAsync` receives an instance of a `GridState<TItem>` object and applies it to the Grid.
 For example, you can have a button that puts the Grid in a certain configuration programmatically, for example sort or filter the data, enter or exit edit mode, expand or collapse groups or detail Grids, etc.